 - (a) Representation.
 No attorney shall become an attorney of record in any case or proceeding in this Court unless personally retained by the litigant or client, or associated by counsel personally retained by the litigant or client. - (b) Filing of Pleadings; Effect.
 The filing of any pleading shall, unless otherwise specified, constitute an appearance by the person who signed the pleading.
 Any such appearance shall include a current address, telephone number and Board of Professional Responsibility number.
 Counsel may file a formal notice of appearance, but it shall not be necessary to do so. - (c) Representation Pro Se After Appearance by Counsel.
 Whenever a party has appeared by attorney, that party may not thereafter appear or act in his or her own behalf in the action or proceeding, unless an order of substitution shall first have been made by the Court, after notice by the party to the attorney and to the opposing party.
 However, the Court may, in its discretion, hear a party in open court, notwithstanding the fact that the party is represented by an attorney. - (d) Substitution of Counsel.
-When an attorney dies, or is removed or suspended, or ceases to act as attorney in any action or proceeding, the party for whom the attorney was acting must, before any further proceedings are had in the action on his or her behalf, obtain the services of another attorney or appear in person, unless the party is already represented by another attorney. - (e) No Withdrawal Without Leave of Court.
-No attorney shall withdraw from representation in any pending action or proceeding, either civil or criminal, except by leave of the Court as prescribed in subsection 83.4(f) of this rule. - (f) Withdrawal as Attorney of Record.
+When an attorney dies, or is removed or suspended, or ceases to act as attorney in any action or proceeding, the party for whom the attorney was acting must, before any further proceedings are had in the action on his or her behalf, obtain the services of another attorney or appear in person, unless excepted by subsection (f) of this rule. - (e) No Withdrawal Without Leave of Court.
+Except as provided in subsection (f), no attorney shall withdraw from representation in any pending action or proceeding, either civil or criminal, except by leave of the Court as prescribed in subsection (g) of this rule. - (f) Withdrawal Upon Notice to the Court.
+Where a party is represented by multiple counsel of record, an attorney may withdraw, provided the party is still being represented by another attorney of record, upon the filing of a notice of withdrawal. - (g) Withdrawal as Attorney of Record.
 An attorney who seeks to have his or her name removed as counsel of record shall file a motion so requesting.
 The Court may refuse to allow an attorney to withdraw if doing such will delay the trial or for other good reason.
 If the client is a corporation or other artificial person or legal entity created by statute that may only appear in court through counsel, the Court, absent extraordinary circumstances, shall not allow the attorney to withdraw until the client has obtained substitute counsel.